Improving early cancer diagnosis for Black communities

 Early detection and treatment of cancer is vital in helping people to live longer and healthier lives.

-Working with our Black communities, we have launched a campaign to encourage all Black women, 50 to 70 to attend their breast cancer screening appointment when invited.
+Working with our Black communities, we have launched a campaign to encourage all Black women, aged 50 to 71 to attend their breast cancer screening appointment when invited.

-We are also encouraging all Black men aged 45 and over, to ask their GP Practice for a PSA Blood test.
+We are also encouraging all Black men aged 45 and over, to talk to their GP practice about having a PSA Blood test.
 A PSA blood test involves taking a blood sample from the arm and it can help identify if you need to be sent to hospital for further tests for prostate cancer.

 PSA blood test to identify prostate cancer